 - Cut two more side pieces with the top also cut to the same bevel so the roof can attach.
 You can choose to make this housing taller or shorter; the only real difference with that is the height you cut for the sides (make the boards cut a little longer for a taller bee house).

 - Cut the bottom piece and back piece with more scrap (for the back, I just used some leftover plywood; it won’t keep forever by being exposed to the elements, but the back of the house and drilled holes will be protected from rain).

 - Assemble all pieces together using indoor/outdoor wood glue (such as Titebond II or III).

 - Glue together some scrap 2×4 and cut it to a uniform depth once dry.
-Drill 5/16″ holes or slightly larger depending on the bee species you’re using this for (like I mentioned above, I went with a slightly larger hole based off of the width of the holes I found in my railing).
+Drill 5/16″ holes or slightly larger depending on the bee species you’re using this for (like I mentioned above, I went with a slightly larger hole based off of the width of the hole entrance I found in my railing).

 - Paint the exterior to protect it from the elements.
 I chose the color Rolling Surf because I think it will go well with what I’ll be planting in my new cutting garden and is a color attractive to bees.

 - Hang the new bee house with exterior screws in a place that gets morning sun.
-Mount the inside 2×4 nesting.
+Mount the inside 2×4 block of wood nesting.
 I did not secure the inside nesting with screws because I don’t think it will be disturbed here, but you can do so if you think it will come loose.